Skip to content

 }

-Now, every overlay opened by overlay-kit will be rendered next to the <Example /> component.
+Now, all overlays opened with overlay-kit will be rendered next to the component.

-Ensure to render exactly one <OverlayProvider /> in the entire React app.
+<OverlayProvider /> should only be rendered once in the entire React application.

-To open an overlay within the <OverlayProvider />, we call overlay.open(...).
+Next, let’s add functionality to open an overlay when a button is clicked.
+To open an overlay within the <OverlayProvider />, you can call overlay.open().

-For example, to open a <Dialog /> from Material UI, use the following code:
+Since we want to open a <Dialog /> from Material UI, we can write the following code:

 tsx